‘Cirque du Soleil means Circus of the Sun. When I need to take time

 A theatrical company with a prestigious reputation, the progressive and inspiring Cirque du Soleil have been wow-ing audiences around the world since their founding in 1984.
 Currently, it is the largest theatrical production company in the world, delivery multiple shows at many locations simultaneously.

 KOOZA itself first premiered in 2007, and has been touring ever since.
 Its longevity testament to the performers who are brought in and its timeless story-line that truly resonates with the audience.
 It follows the journey of “the Innocent”, a naive child-like character who is blissfully unaware of the world around him.

-Staged in a performance space inspired by a traditional touring circus tent, the performance itself utilises clowning in combination with acrobatics to create a (more…)
+Staged in a performance space inspired by a traditional touring circus tent, the performance itself utilises clowning in combination with acrobatics to create a breathtaking piece of work that leaves you (more…)

 ‘Cornwall’s extraordinary Minack Theatre is testimony